-- Getting locked in through POS: This isn’t really Mercury’s fault, but it comes up quite a bit.
-Since MPS has so many POS software partners, a fair portion of their clientele comes from merchants shopping for POS software.
+- Getting locked in through a POS: This isn’t really Mercury’s fault, but it comes up quite a bit.
+Since MPS has so many POS software partners, a fair portion of its clientele comes from merchants shopping for POS software.
 These software vendors sometimes only allow merchants to use Mercury for processing, while others just strongly encourage it.
 This happens because the software vendors get paid for the clients they sign up with Mercury accounts, and Mercury provides the basis for the POS coding.
 Unfortunately, this also means that these merchants do not have the option to shop around for their merchant accounts, which can lead to bad deals and poorly disclosed contract terms.

 Positive Reviews and Testimonials:

 If you can substantiate or refute any of these claims, please leave a comment.
 Remember to check out our review policy first, and please consider authenticating your review.
-It’s a HUGE help for me, and allows us to provide the most accurate ratings possible!
+It’s a huge help for me, and allows us to provide the most accurate ratings possible!

 For the absolute best processing experience, check out our favorite processors via this handy comparison chart.